TheRoks/therokscom/content/posts/2012/11/signalr-to-synchronize-web-pages-real-time/index.md

 title: "SignalR to synchronize web pages real-time"
 path: "/signalr-to-synchronize-web-pages-real-time/"
 tags: ["dotNET"]
-excerpt: "In a nutshell, SignalR allows you to pass data between client and server in realtime.
-It will run on .Net 4.0 or 4.5 and to get websockets running, you will need IIS8 or IIS8 Express.
-That said, it will run on older versions of IIS and will switch to different transport modes."
+excerpt: "SignalR is a client- and server-side solution with Javascript on client and ASP.NET on the back end to create these kinds of applications."
 created: 2012-11-25
 updated: 2012-11-25
 ---